Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Ultrascale+/DFX/Abstract_Shell_Per_SLR_Compilation/Readme.md

   <img src="./images/block_diagram.png?raw=true" alt="block_diagram"/>
 </p>

+## Using Vivado IP Integrator

+This design uses block design container feature in IP integrator to define the reconfigurable partitions.
+A block design container is created for each reconfigruable partition.
+SLR crossing registers between RPs are only a hierrchy at the top BD.
+User is free to choose their own design entry to create hierarchies.

+The design has 4 Block Design Containers: rp_slr0, rp_slr1, rp_slr2 and rp_slr3 .

 ## About AXI Register Slices for SLR crossing
 This tutorial uses AXI based SLR crossing registers to transfer signals across SLRs.
 SLR crossing registers are connected in cascade as recommended in the [AXI Regslice Documentation Guide](https://www.xilinx.com/support/documentation/ip_documentation/axi_register_slice/v2_1/pg373-axi-register-slice.pdf) page 24.